Skip to content

 Clinical and Regulatory Relevance

-In healthcare, most predictive systems are evaluated on accuracy metrics, yet deployed through governance frameworks that rely on rules.
+In healthcare, most predictive systems are evaluated on accuracy metrics, yet deployed through frameworks that rely on rules.
 Clinical pathways, triage protocols, and treatment guidelines often present as pass/fail decision ‘gates’, but are in practice driven by graded judgements of risk tolerance, evidence quality, clinician experience, and institutional norms.

 Boundary logic provides a formal lens for modelling this.
 Rather than asking “What is the predicted risk?”, it asks “How close is this case to the point where different actions become equally defensible, and what factors, whether human, institutional, or technical, are likely to determine the final decision?”